 H2O Program: Assists customers of Southwest Water Company with $20.00 per month towards their water bill.

-Applications can also be picked up at any Community Services office or at the Weatherization office located at 400 A South Getty in Uvalde, Texas, 830-278-3699.
+Applications can also be picked up at any Community Services office or at the Weatherization office located in Uvalde.

-A: All locations are listed on the Contact CCSCT page.
+A: All locations are listed on the Contact Us page.

-A: You may contact the Weatherization Office in Uvalde at 830-261-5514 to obtain an application for services or you can print one here.
+A: You may contact the Weatherization Office in Uvalde at 830-261-5514 to obtain an application for services.

 If you are interested in applying for weatherization assistance, you must complete an application.
 Applications will NOT be processed unless all information is provided by client.
 Please use the checklist below to ensure that you have provided all of the required documents if they are applicable to your household.